mars13/nf_rna_pipeline/Readme.md

     Customize the parameters using the `params.config` file to suit your analysis.

-    - **Inputs**: It accepts input reads (`readsPath`) and parameters specified in `params.config`.
+    - **Inputs**: It accepts input reads (`reads_path`) and parameters specified in `params.config`.
 See an example [here](https://github.com/mars13/nf_rna_pipeline/blob/main/test/documentation/params.config).
 Channels are created for the input reads and processed to handle paired-end (single-end to be added as a future feature).

     - **Steps**: Adjust settings in `params.config` to toggle pipeline steps (`qc`, `align`, `assembly`, `merge`).